pika/pika/docs/examples/asynchronous_publisher_example.rst

             different parameters.
 In this case, we'll close the connection to shutdown the object.

-            :param pika.channel.Channel: The closed channel
+            :param pika.channel.Channel channel: The closed channel
             :param int reply_code: The numeric reason the channel was closed
             :param str reply_text: The text reason the channel was closed

             """
             LOGGER.warning('Channel was closed: (%s) %s', reply_code, reply_text)
+            self._channel = None
-            if not self._closing:
+            if not self._stopping:
                 self._connection.close()

         def setup_exchange(self, exchange_name):